C U Soon Review: An idiot’s guide to a happy relationship

 A big issue with films made during the pandemic is that the camera is fettered.
 The bigger cameras may have given way to smaller ones, but few leave the comfort of homes.
 The limitations offered by web cameras and selfie cameras would make even those uninitiated into filmmaking miss the liberties cranes, trollies and drones offer.

-However, it would be a mistake to look at pandemic cinematography as something it pushed into existence.
+However, it would be a mistake to look at pandemic cinematography as something the pandemic pushed into existence.
 There have been precedents.

 But ‘C U Soon’ is a let-down because the story does not match its originality in form.
 It tells the story of the young, urbane Jimmy (played by Roshan Mathew) in UAE who falls in love with a woman on Tinder, proposes to her without ever meeting her or her family, and then starts living with her.
 All of this happens in the span of approximately a week.
 In fact, the whole film is a sequence of poor choices that he makes, and yet this nincompoop is, for all practical purposes, the film’s hero.
 Somewhere in the middle, he and his mother get his cousin (Fahadh), a computer expert capable of making dangerous intrusions into people’s privacy, to do a thorough search into details that are no one else’s business but the owner's.